-- 1. Press the On/Off button to switch on your radio. - 2.
-Press the Mode button as needed to select DAB radio mode. - 3.
-Press the Menu button to enter the DAB menu. - Rotate the Tuning/Select control until 'Prune invalid' is highlighted.
-Press the Tuning/Select control. - To cause the stations list to be pruned, eliminating unavailable stations rotate the Tuning/Select control until 'YES' is highlighted on the display. - Press the Tuning/Select control to cause the invalid station names to be removed from the station list. - If you do not wish to prune stations, highlight 'NO' and then press the control.
+- 1. Press the On/Off button to switch on your sound system. - 2.
+Press the Mode button as needed to select DAB Radio mode. - 3.
+Press the Menu button to enter the DAB menu. - 4.
+Rotate the Tuning/Select control until 'Prune invalid' is highlighted.
+Press the Tuning/Select control. - 5.
+To cause the stations list to be pruned, eliminating unavailable stations rotate the Tuning/Select control until 'YES' is highlighted on the display. - 6.
+Press the Tuning/Select control to cause the invalid station names to be removed from the station list.

+If you do not wish to prune stations, highlight 'NO' and then press the control.
 The display will revert to the previous menu.

-Note: If you have moved your radio to a different part of the country you should also carry out a search for new stations (please see the section 'Finding new stations' on page 65).
+Note: If you have moved your sound system to a different part of the country you should also carry out a search for new stations (please see the section 'Finding new stations' on page 64).